A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “It’s a COMPLIMENT, Dave!”
 I protested.

 “Sure.
-You tell her THAT!” he laughed.
+You tell HER that!” he laughed.

 “Morning, guys!”
 Alex said, coming over to the table.
 “How are things today?”

 “Good!”
-I said.
+I replied.
 “Is everything set for the 12th?”

 “Absolutely!
 Any chance I can convince you to come here on New Year’s Eve?”